PowerGenome/PowerGenome/wiki/settings.md

 # Creating your settings file(s)

 Parameters for PowerGenome are defined in one or more YAML files.
+The sections below follow the multi-file format provided as an example.
+Many parameters are independent of each other, but some will need to be modified depending on the technologies or model regions that you choose.

 ## Model definition

 The first decisions to make when settings up a system are (1) the model regions and (2) the planning periods.
-Model regions (`model_regions`) are one or more [IPM Regions](https://github.com/PowerGenome/PowerGenome/wiki/Geospatial-Mappings#ipm-regions).
+Model regions (`model_regions`) consist of one or more [IPM Regions](https://github.com/PowerGenome/PowerGenome/wiki/Geospatial-Mappings#ipm-regions).
 If a model region is composed of multiple IPM regions, it should be defined in `region_aggregations`.

+> **NOTE:** The `model_regions` are used in many settings parameters.
+Most are (hopefully) obvious, but it is important to include any aggregated regions in the parameters `cost_multiplier_region_map` and `aeo_fuel_region_map`.

 Planning periods are defined by `model_year` and `model_first_planning_year`.
-The model year is used to calculate hourly demand and existing generators (if any are retired due to age).
+The model year is used to calculate hourly demand, fuel prices, and existing generators (if any are retired due to age).
 Costs for new-build resources in each planning period are determined using the full span from the first year of a planning period through the model year.

 Additional parameters that are important when defining a model include the dollar year that all costs should be converted to (`target_usd_year`) and the timezone that generation/demand will be presented in (`utc_offset`).
 For reference, the Eastern time zone is UTC -5 and Pacific is UTC -8.